Draught-Proofing Floorboards: A DIY Guide To Insulating Your Home

 How to Draught-Proof Using Mass Filler

 Mass filler is the most ‘DIY’ approach of all these techniques.
-That’s because not only are fitting or inserting the filler yourself, your will even create the filler liquid yourself.
+That’s because not only are you inserting the filler yourself, you’ll also have to create it.

 This is a fiddly, but cheap way of doing it.
 And, because it’s cheap, it can have mixed results.
 The resin may not hold for long, particularly on floors that see heavy duty use.